01-edu/ai-starter/content/robots-harmony/README.md

 Name it **robots-harmony** and check the box that says **Initialize Repository (Adds .gitignore, License and README).**

-You can now create all your project files to this repository, using the button New file and finalize this step by clicking Commit changes
+You can now create all your project files in this repository using the "New file" button and finalize this step by clicking "Commit changes."
 [![Capture-d-e-cran-2024-08-29-a-20-00-08.png](https://i.postimg.cc/G2kqcB15/Capture-d-e-cran-2024-08-29-a-20-00-08.png)](https://postimg.cc/vgZWhZTr)

-**3- Expected files:**
+**3- Expected Files:**

 You need to submit the following files: